Pensions

 It could be a good idea to review your pension payments to find out how much tax relief you might be due, or to see whether adjusting your payments could cost you less than you think.

-A pension is an investment and its value can go down as well as up and may be worth less than was paid in.
+A pension is a long-term investment that you cannot normally access until age 55 (rising to 57 from 6 April 2028).
+Its value can go down as well as up and could be worth less than was paid in.

 Your own personal circumstances, including where you live in the UK, will have an impact on the tax you pay.
 Laws and tax rules may change in the future.